Minimizing Upper Confidence Bounds: A Data-Driven Framework for Stochastic Programming: Numerical Analyses

 \section{Numerical Analyses}

-Our numerical study adapts the two-stage product mix benchmark problem \cite{king1988stochastic} to a manufacturing context with uncertain labor conditions.
-The objective is to determine an optimal product mix that minimizes cost while maintaining feasibility under labor supply uncertainty.
-Let $\cI$ be the set of products and $\cJ$ be the set of departments.
-Our two-stage \ref{mod:APUB-SP} (also refer to model \eqref{mod:first}-\eqref{mod:second}) is described as follows:
+We consider a two-stage product-mix problem with uncertain labor, adapted from the benchmark in \citet{king1988stochastic}.
+The goal is to choose a product mix that minimizes contracting cost and expected labor cost under uncertainty.
+Let $\cI$ be the set of products and $\cJ$ the set of departments.
+The APUB-based two-stage model specializes to